williamngan/pts/guide/md/_0100_Get_started.md

 space.play().bindMouse();
 ```

+Also take a look at the alternative quick start mode example in the [`live editor`](../demo/edit/?name=triangle.incircle).
+Give it a try!

 Hope this gives you a quick and enjoyable walkthrough.
 But wait, there's more: Take a look at the other guides which will explain **`Pts`** features in details.